emmt/c-lbfgsb/README.md

-# A C wrapper for L-BFGS-B algorithm
+# Wrappers for the L-BFGS-B algorithm

-This repository provides thin wrappers for using L-BFGS-B algorithm in C and Yorick.
+This repository provides thin C and [Yorick](http://yorick.github.com/) wrappers for using L-BFGS-B algorithm by Ciyou Zhu, Richard Byrd, Jorge Nocedal and Jose Luis Morales.

+L-BFGS-B is a numerical method to minimize a multi-variate differentiable objective function possibly under separble bound constraints.
+The user is required to provide the bounds and an initial solution and to compute the objective function and its gradient.
+L-BFGS-B is a quasi-Newton method with low memory requirements (*"L"* is for *"Limited memory"*) and which can optionally take into account separable bound constraints (the final "*B*") on the variables.
+To determine efficient search directions, L-BFGS-B approximates the Hessian of the objective function by a a limited memory version of the Broyden-Fletcher-Goldfarb-Shanno model (*"BFGS"* for short).

 ## Installation